Disaster Prep Financial Checklist: Earthquakes, Floods, Heatwaves & More | Remitly

 If your home is damaged, you will need documentation to file insurance claims and apply for assistance.

 • Digital Copies: Scan important documents like identification, insurance policies, and property deeds.
-Store them in a password-protected digital format (like a secure cloud service) or on a flash drive kept in a waterproof bag.

 • Physical Copies: Keep paper copies in a fireproof and waterproof box or safe.